-This doesn’t diminish from the fact that it is still a very difficult and time-consuming task to make the APIs work as desired (make sure you work with a tech-savvy project manager).
+This doesn’t diminish the fact that it is still a very difficult and time-consuming task to make third-party APIs work as desired (make sure you work with a tech-savvy project manager).
 Let’s take a look at some of the leading ones:

 VSee SDK is a rich telemedicine API that integrates end-to-end encrypted video calls into your mobile app for iOS and Android, as well as native apps on Mac and PC.

-It’s HIPAA compliant and has its own server client so you don’t need to provision a server to set it up.
+It’s HIPAA compliant and has its own server-client, so you don’t need to provision a server to set it up.
 It drastically reduces the technical workload, allowing you to focus on user experience and interface design.

-This API allows you to integrate real-time communication capabilities into your app on multiple platforms including Windows, Mac, Linux, iOS, and Android.
+This API allows you to integrate real-time communication capabilities into your app on multiple platforms, including Windows, Mac, Linux, iOS, and Android.

 Native support is also available for Android and iOS. macOS and Windows are not supported.